cheuh008/UR5_Decepticons/README.md

 ---

 ***Contact and support***
-Harry **Shockwave** has nothing better to do andis always at your service at h.cheung10@liv.ac.uk
+Harry **Shockwave** has nothing better to do and is always at your service at h.cheung10@liv.ac.uk.